False Blue Indigo

 It can require patience

 False Blue Indigo can take a few years after planting to reach maximum flowering.
-The first year you plant it, it spends most of its energy growing its long taproot, which is like a carrot.
-This taproot helps False Blue Indigo store up water, which is why its so drought resilient!
-When you plant these flowers—especially by seed— patience is key.
+The first year you plant it, it spends most of its energy growing its long taproot, like a carrot.
+This taproot helps False Blue Indigo store water, which is why it’s so drought-resistant.
+When you plant these flowers—especially by seed—patience is key.
+It needs to spend the first year or so making its roots.

-If you’d like flowers the first year, get medium-sized plants from a reputable plant nursery to Master Gardener plant sale.
+If you’d like flowers the first year, get medium-sized plants from a reputable native nursery or a Master Gardener plant sale.

 Plant False Blue Indigo in groups for maximum effect